 Suddenly the whale breaks the surface.
 An enormous animal of the sea that takes everyone’s breath away.
 Of all the different whales, the humpback whale is the least shy one.
-Frolicking in the water, it splashes its flipper down hard in order to paralyze its prey; the fish.
+Frolicking in the water, it splashes its flipper down hard in order to communicate with his fellow humpback whales.

 Excitement and joy spreads among the guests on the boat who are eagerly pressing the shutter buttons on their cameras.

 Whale watching is possible pretty much everywhere in Greenland, where there are charter and fishing boats.
 The boats will take you out to the areas where the whales are usually spotted and where they are used to seeing the boats visit.

 During the summer months, the whales you are most likely to meet are the humpback whale, the minke whale and the fin whale.
 You might even find the gigantic, 18 meter long and one hundred ton heavy bowhead whale, swimming right past you.